illuos/Paprika/README.md

 computation-esque and programming-relative tasks.
 The structure is simplified for ease of scalability.

+Unlike other bots, this bot utilizes the `discord.py` library directly - A command framework is designed from scratch, rather than through utilizing the `discord.ext.commands` library.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a